KennyLoRI/pubMedNLP/README.md

 - [Daniel Bogacz](mailto:daniel.bogacz@stud.uni-heidelberg.de) (GitHub alias 'bgzdaniel')
 - [Arjan Siddhpura](mailto:arjan.siddhpura@stud.uni-heidelberg.com) (GitHub alias 'arjansiddhpura')

+**Important remark**: It appears commits from 'Kenneth Styppa' are only shown in the full commit history, not in the commit history of separate components.
+I.e. when opening files on Github, and assessing contributions to the file, commits from "Kenneth Styppa" will not appear.
+They only appear in the commit history of the full branch.

 ## Overview

 This project utilizes a combination of Kedro, Langchain, ChromaDB, and llama2.cpp to build a retrieval augmented generation system for medical question answering.
 The project is structured into modular pipelines that can be run end-2-end to first obtain the data, preprocess and embed the data, and later perform queries to interact with the retrieved information similar to a Q&A chatbot.
 Due to the modularity, it is only a matter of a different command line prompts to use the latter, i.e. the readily developed Q&A system.